Hunterdon County, New Jersey

 Hunterdon County is a county located in the western section of the U.S. state of New Jersey.
 At the 2020 census, the county was the state's 4th-least populous county, with a population of 128,947, an increase of 598 (+0.5%) from the 2010 census count of 128,349.
 Its county seat is Flemington.
+The United States Census Bureau's Population Estimates Program estimated a 2025 population of 131,781, an increase of 2,834 (+2.2%) from the 2020 decennial census.
 The county is part of the Central Jersey region of the state.

 In 2015, the county had a per capita personal income of $80,759, the third-highest in New Jersey and ranked 33rd of 3,113 counties in the United States.
 The Bureau of Economic Analysis ranked the county as having the 19th-highest per capita income of all 3,113 counties in the United States (and the highest in New Jersey) as of 2009.
 In 2011, Hunterdon County had the second-lowest level of child poverty of any county in the United States.

-Geographically, much of the county lies in the Delaware Valley.
+Geographically, much of the county lies in the Philadelphia metropolitan area, also known as the Delaware Valley.
 Local businesses and the Delaware Valley Regional High School carry the name.
 However, it is part of the New York-Northern New Jersey-Long Island metropolitan statistical area (MSA) and part of the larger New York-Newark Combined Statistical Area (CSA).

 Hunterdon County was established on March 11, 1714, separating from Burlington County, at which time, aside from itself, it included all of present-day Morris, Sussex, and Warren counties.
 The rolling hills and rich soils which produce bountiful agricultural crops drew Native American tribes and then Europeans to the area.